Syncano/syncano-js/tutorials/Quickstart.md

 # Nested models

 The javascript library is designed so that it reflects the platfom's structure, therefore some of the models have child models.
-For example, a `Class` has mutliple `Dataobjects`.
-If we would like to list the `Dataobjects` for a particular Class, we can do it like this:
+For example, an `Instance` has mutliple `Classes`.
+If we would like to list the `Classes` belonging to an `Instance` we can do something like this:

 ```
-connection.Class({name: 'class-name', instanceName: 'instance-name'}).dataobjects().list().then(function(dataobjects) {
+connection.Instance({name: 'silent-dawn-3609'}).classes().list().then(function(classes) {
-  // list od dataobjects
+  // classes list
 });
 ```

-Please note that all objects that belong to an `Instance` (like the `Class` in this example) require the `instanceName` property in the configuration object.